luna404/HeRAMS-UserManual/UserGuide_en.md

 	<summary><b><i>Page 5:</b> Accessability</i>
 	</summary>

-The accessibility page displays the level of accessibility to the MoSDs following a standard classification and scale (Fully Accessible to Not Accessible) in the form of:
+The **Accessibility** page displays the level of accessibility to the MoSDs following a standard classification and scale (Fully Accessible to Not Accessible) in the form of:
 -	A map to spot the distribution and number of MoSDs according to the accessibility status
--	Donut charts to summarize
+-	Doughnut  charts to summarize
 	-	The level of accessibility per number of MoSDs
 	-	The reported causes of inaccessibility per number of MoSDs
 -	A table displays the list of priority areas with inaccessible MoSDs and the main reported cause of inaccessibility